 - 1. For 2018-2022, the construction industry can expect an average annual regionwide labor shortage of 9.7% for the occupations it will need to execute construction projects.
 By comparison, the manufacturing industry in King County has less than a 1% annual shortage forecasted for the same time period. - 2.
 The number of first-year apprentices increased from 330 in 2009 to 1,940 in 2017.
 The ratio of first-year apprentices out of total active apprentices increased from 7.5% in 2009 to 57.8% in 2017. - 3.
 Out of 3,360 active construction apprentices within King, Snohomish and Pierce counties in 2017, 93.2% are male. - 4.
 Construction projects from RPO members will support an estimated 6,700 full-time equivalent (FTE) positions per year through 2022.
 The top three occupations by demand will be carpenters (1,180 FTEs), heavy and tractor-trailer truck drivers (860 FTEs), and construction laborers (850 FTEs). - 5.
 With a 15% apprenticeship utilization rate, apprentices needed by RPO construction projects is projected to be on average 1,000 per year between 2018 to 2022. - Appendix 16, Webster School Bid Pool.
 Appendix 16 is a chart that looks at the number subcontractor bidders for the Webster School project. - Appendix 17, Income, unemployment, school data by race/gender.
 Appendix 17 provides six charts that look at data by race and gender.
 The first chart provides the percent of the high school class from 2009-2011 who completed a degree (two-year and four-year degrees) within six years.
 The second chart provides the percent of students 2009-2016 enrolled in college any time during the first year after high school.
 The third chart provides Seattle income by race in 2018.
 The fourth and fifth charts look at unemployment rates in 2019 for Seattle and the nation.
 The sixth chart provides the national average of incarceration rates in 2017. - Appendix 18, Black Teen Unemployment.
 Appendix 18 lists references regarding Black male teen unemployment barriers. - Appendix 19, OSPI Letter from Chris Reykdal, PLA Support statement. - Appendix 20, Map of Economically Distressed Zip Codes, City of Seattle.
 Appendix 20 is a list of priority hire for the City of Seattle and King County.
 Economically Distressed Zip Codes are based people living under 200% of the federal poverty line, unemployment rate and those over 25 without a college degree. - Appendix 21, Forbes Construction Career Article.
-This article looks at America's skilled labor shortage. - Appendix 22, RC Cost Group Inc.'s projected construction costs due to Community Workforce Agreements.
-This letter lists the costs projected with a CWA. - Appendix 23, Seattle Public Schools 2020 Project List Implementation Plan.
-Appendix 23 lists the funding, project, schedule, procurement method and costs associated with district projects.
+This article looks at America's skilled labor shortage. - Appendix 22, Seattle Public Schools 2020 Project List Implementation Plan.
+Appendix 22 lists the funding, project, schedule, procurement method and costs associated with district projects.